 - Pressing cloth

 Unisex Pajama Pattern Finished Measurements

 Choose your size according to your preference for the amount of ease you want to be able to sleep comfortably.
-Add 1-inch hem allowance to the sleeves and front and back pieces.
+Add a 1-inch hem allowance to the sleeves and front and back pieces.